-Typically, sapphires appear as blue stones, ranging from very pale blue to deep indigo, due to the presence of small amounts of titanium and iron within the crystal structure.
+Typically, sapphires appear as blue stones.
+They range from very pale blue to deep indigo, with the exact shade depending on how much titanium and iron lies within the crystal structure.
 The most valued shade of blue is the medium-deep cornflower blue.
 Sapphires also occur in other natural colors and tints – colorless, gray, yellow, pale pink, orange, green, violet and brown – called fancy sapphires.
-These different colors are caused by different kinds of impurities within the crystal cause the various gemstone colors.
+Different kinds of impurities within the crystal cause the various gemstone colors.
 For example, yellow sapphires get their color from ferric iron, and colorless gems have no contaminants.

-The word sapphire has its roots in ancient languages: from the Latin sapphirus (meaning blue), and the Greek word sappheiros for the island of Sappherine in the Arabian Sea where sapphires were found in ancient Grecian times, in its turn from the Arabic safir.
+The word sapphire has its roots in ancient languages: from the Latin sapphirus (meaning blue), from the Greek word sappheiros for the island of Sappherine in the Arabian Sea where sapphires were found in ancient Grecian times, in its turn from the Arabic safir.
 Ancient Persians called sapphire the “Celestial Stone.”
-It was the gem of Apollo, Greek God of prophecy, and was worn by worshipers visiting his shrine in Delphi to seek his help.
-It was used by ancient Etruscans as far back as the 7th century B.C.
+It was the gem of Apollo, Greek God of prophecy.
+Worshipers visiting his shrine in Delphi to seek his help wore sapphires.
+Ancient Etruscans used sapphires as far back as the 7th century B.C.

 Besides being the September birthstone, the sapphire was said to represent the purity of the soul.
-Before and during the Middle Ages, it was worn by priests as protection from impure thoughts and temptations of the flesh.
+Before and during the Middle Ages, priests wore it as protection from impure thoughts and temptations of the flesh.
 Medieval kings of Europe valued these stones for rings and brooches, believing that it protected them from harm and envy.
 Warriors presented their young wives with sapphire necklaces so they would remain faithful.
-It was believed that the stone’s color would darken if worn by an adulterer or adulteress, or by an unworthy person.
+A common belief was that the stone’s color would darken if worn by an adulterer or adulteress, or by an unworthy person.

 Sapphires were once believed to be protection against snakes.
-It was said that if poisonous reptiles and spiders were placed in a jar containing the stone, the creatures would immediately die.
+People believed that if poisonous reptiles and spiders were placed in a jar containing the stone, the creatures would immediately die.
 The French of the 13th century believed that sapphire transformed stupidity to wisdom, and irritability to good temper.

 One of the most famous sapphires rests on the Imperial State Crown worn by Queen Victoria in 1838.
 It resides in the British Crown Jewels in the Tower of London.
 This gem once belonged to Edward the Confessor, who wore the stone on a ring during his coronation in 1042, and is therefore called St. Edward’s Sapphire.

 Find out about the birthstones for the other months of the year:

-Bottom line: The birthstone for September is the sapphire.
+Bottom line: The September birthstone is the sapphire.